Mohamed1976/RandomStringGenerator/README.md

 ### Cryptographic Random

-The random string generator using the `System.Security.Cryptography.RandomNumberGenerator` class is considered more secure due to its use of a cryptographic random number generator, which provides higher security compared to the `System.Random` class.
+The random string generator uses the `System.Security.Cryptography.RandomNumberGenerator` class.
+This class is considered more secure due to its use of a cryptographic random number generator, which provides higher security compared to the `System.Random` class.
 However, its performance may not be as fast as `System.Random` class.

 ### Code Samples